-The mission of The Center for Race, Ethnicity & Diversity Education is to provide students, faculty, and staff with a transformative diversity education needed to function effectively in a diverse world.
-The Center for Race, Ethnicity & Diversity Education prides itself on leading difficult dialogues through teaching, learning, outreach, and activism.
-The Center for Race, Ethnicity & Diversity Education aims to develop a safe, respectful, and inclusive environment that welcomes diverse experiences and perspectives.
+The mission of The Center for Race, Ethnicity & Diversity Education (The CREDE) is to advance the conversation on student diversity education campus-wide to develop intercultural competence.
+The CREDE prides itself on leading difficult dialogues through teaching, learning, outreach, and activism, and aims to develop a safe, respectful, and inclusive environment that welcomes diverse experiences and perspectives.

 Benefits of our workshops and seminars include:

 For more information about Diversity Education Workshop and Seminars offered by The CREDE, or if would like to consult about a presentation for your group or class, please feel free to contact Carla Fullwood (firstname.lastname@example.org)